phetsims/qa/issue-templates/android-test-template.md

 1. Uninstall the PhET Android App.
 2. Visit https://play.google.com/apps/internaltest/4697762600441754675/ and switch to the google account you use on the Play Store.
 If there is a button called "Leave Program" then click it.
 3. <a href="#clear-the-play-store-cache">Clear the Play Store cache</a>.
-4. Verify the [Play Store](https://play.google.com/store/apps/details?id=edu.colorado.phet.androidApp) is offering the old previous version of the app install it.
+4. Verify the [Play Store](https://play.google.com/store/apps/details?id=edu.colorado.phet.androidApp) is offering the <a href="#links-and-dates">previous version</a> of the app install it.
 5. Open the app (important!).
 6. Visit https://play.google.com/apps/internaltest/4697762600441754675/ and switch to the google account you use on the Play Store.
 Click Accept Invite.
 7. <a href="#clear-the-play-store-cache">Clear the Play Store cache</a>.
-8. Verify that the [Play Store](https://play.google.com/store/apps/details?id=edu.colorado.phet.androidApp) is offering an upgrade to the latest version and click Upgrade.
+8. Verify that the [Play Store](https://play.google.com/store/apps/details?id=edu.colorado.phet.androidApp) is offering an upgrade to the <a href="#links-and-dates">test version</a> and click Upgrade.
 9. Open the app again and conduct upgrade specific testing.
 </details>